You may contact any one of us directly via email by clicking on our names.

 Hannah Martin, Circulation Marketing Associate: Martin is a junior at Kennesaw State University majoring in marketing.
 Her career goal is to work in marketing or public relations at corporate Chick-fil-A.

 Melody McLaurin, Circulation Marketing Associate: McLaurin is a sophomore at Kennesaw State University majoring in communications with a concentration in media studies.
 Her career goal is to be working behind a camera, writing, editing or all three.
 What McLaurin likes about CSJ: It is warm and inviting.
 The people here are very kind and driven to promote the betterment of youth through Youth Today.

-Zori Perkins, Circulation Marketing Associate: Perkins is a freshman at Kennesaw State University, majoring in business.
+Zori Perkins, Marketing Manager Assistant: Perkins is a freshman at Kennesaw State University, majoring in business.
 Her career goal is to be a marketing manager for a well-known makeup or fashion brand.
 What Perkins likes about CSJ: We are always interacting and if someone is struggling with a task we all come together to help.
 This experience is shaping me as a marketer and helping me reach my career goals.